billhowe/datasci_course_materials/README.md

-Data Science Short Course Materials
+Introduction to Data Science Course Materials
 ========================

-Public repository for an accelerated short course based on the material in [Introduction to Data Science](https://www.coursera.org/course/datasci).
+Public repository for course materials for the Spring 2013 session of Introduction to Data Science, an online coursera course.